zaproxy/zap-media-resources/subtitles/README.md

 Regardless of the project, you first need the video file to create the audio file (see next step).
 There are many tools and online services out there - one way to do this quickly and easily is [JDownloader](https://jdownloader.org/download/index?s=lng_en).
 After installation, simply start the program, copy the YouTube link and import it into Jdownloader.
-It may be that ffmpg needs to be installed.
+It may be that ffmpeg needs to be installed.
 Then just select the video file and click on "Next".
 The download will now start in the quality provided by the uploader.

 ## The audio file